Fivemile Butte Lookout

 - Availability: Fivemile Butte is available for rent year-round.

 - Price and Capacity: $85 per night per group as of 10/1/2023 with a maximum of four occupants.
 Fees are used directly for the maintenance and preservation of the lookout.

 The original lookout was established by the Forest Service in the 1920s, and was just a small cab on a 30 foot pole tower.
 In 1932 a standard L-4 lookout was built to replace the earlier lookout, but was destroyed by heavy snow in 1942.
 A non-typical L-4 replacement was rebuilt.
 In 1957 it was replace by the present R-6 Flat Top style lookout.

 At a Glance

 |Visit Recreation.gov or call 877-444-6777 to make a reservation up to 6 months in advance.
 The maximum length of stay is 7 consecutive nights.

 Head west out of Dufur on Dufur Valley Road about 18 miles to the junction of FSR 44 and 4430 at Billy Bob Sno-Park (the road may be plowed to the Sno-Park).
 Follow FSR 44 to the junction of FSR 4430 and turn right on to FSR 4430-120, then turn left and follow to spur road 122.
 There is a gate that you will have to unlock (in winter months the gate is left open), then follow the 122 road to the end.
 The route is approximately 3 miles and is marked with orange and blue diamond shaped blazers.
 This route is not plowed, signed or patrolled.

-FS Road 44 & 4430 will be closed to vehicles over 48" wide from Dec.
-15th through March 15th.
-When road is not accessible to lookout you will be able to park at Billy Bob Sno-Park.
-A Recreation Pass is required.
+- FS Road 44 & 4430 will be closed to vehicles over 48" wide from December 1st through April 1st.
+When road is not accessible to lookout you will be able to park at Billy Bob Sno-Park (recreation pass required Novemeber 1st through April 30th).